 If you’ve managed to install a repo, but an addon fails to install, there are several possible causes.
 The addon may be outdated or no longer supported by its developers.
 In this scenario there’s very little you can do.
-Older versions may still be hosted elsewhere, such as the SuperRepo repository, but these aren’t guaranteed to work and the older an addon gets, the more risk it poses to your system when installed.
+Older versions may still be hosted elsewhere, but these aren’t guaranteed to work and the older an addon gets, the more risk it poses to your system when installed.

 Additionally, older addons may not work with newer versions of Kodi.
 New Kodi versions in the past have changed the way the software reads and process addon code, making some older addons obsolete with newer versions of Kodi.

 It’s also possible that the addon has uninstalled dependencies.
 These are additional addons that are required for the initial addon to work.
 That said, addons that have these dependencies are not official and pose a significant risk to your system’s security.
 For this reason, we’d advise against installing them in the first place.

 Finally, it’s possible that this particular addon doesn’t work with your version of Kodi.
 For instance, until recently, LibreELEC users couldn’t install the Netflix addon due to its reliance on files that weren’t present in just-enough-OS platforms.

 At times, you may find a build or a specific Kodi addon causes a conflict with your Kodi installation.
 If that occurs, you may try to load up Kodi, only to have it crash every time.
 Thankfully, Kodi addons can be deleted from outside of your Kodi interface.

 If you need to delete a Kodi addon, you can do some from your %APPDATA%\Kodi\addons\ folder.